Category: Uncategorized

 • Four Quotes for Philosophy and Theology

-Philosophy for Faith Formation – PF3 Ministries – is an educational outreach to catechists and catechetical leaders that supports their use of philosophy in faith formation.
+Philosophy for Faith Formation – PF3 Ministries – is an ecumenical outreach to catechists and catechetical leaders that supports their use of philosophy in faith formation.
 This outreach also extends to anyone interested in better understanding the role of philosophy in teaching theology.
 The following quotes from John Paul II, Benedict XVI, Francis, and Leo…